 Paralysis could have a completely devastating effect on someone’s life.
 An accident leading to paralysis could require extensive medical attention, and continuing care if the condition is permanent.
 With limited mobility, an accident victim may lose their job and his or her financial future may be uncertain.

 Thankfully, in many circumstances, there may be compensation available for a paralyzed claimant.
 A Johnstown paralysis injury lawyer could stand resolutely by a victim’s side to help him or her fight for the monetary damages they need, and the justice he or she deserves.
-By working with an experienced traumatic injury attorney, plaintiffs may be able to maximize their financial recovery.
+By working with an experienced Johnstown catastrophic injury attorney, plaintiffs may be able to maximize their financial recovery.

 Common Paralysis Injury Causes